Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 We will be performing QC analysis on Illumina sequencing data (see [here](https://youtu.be/fCd6B5HRaZ8)).
 The tool that we will be using to examine the quality of our sequencing data is FastQC.
 FastQC is a quality control tool that reads in sequence data in a variety of formats(fastq, bam, sam) and can either provide an interactive application to review the results or create an HTML based report which can be integrated into any pipeline.
 Running FastQC can give you quick sense of the data quality and whether it exhibits any unusual properties (e.g. contamination or unexpected biological features), and can point you towards next steps in terms of ways to cleanup your data.

 > ***i.
 Go to class5 directory and create a new directory for saving FastQC results.***

+As with kraken, we have pre-run fastqc for you, but here are the steps that we took.

 ```
 #Go back to your class5 working directory